Wills & Estate Planning

 • 35% of adults in the U.S. say themselves or someone they know experienced familial conflict because an estate plan or will was not put in place.²

 • Dying intestate (without a will) often extends the probate process.
-Look at all these “poor people” who died without a will.

-• Probate expenses can cost up to 10% of an estate under the best of circumstances and can take from a few months to several years. ³
+• Probate expenses can cost up to 10% of an estate under the best of circumstances and can take from a few months to several years.³

 • Parents should definitely have an estate plan to determine who would care for their children if the unthinkable happens.
 Otherwise, the state will decide on a guardian.